 The Project is being constructed in three phases.
 Phase One construction was completed in 2015.
 It reconstructed 1,800 linear feet of shoreline on the south side of Albany Neck to protect water quality and preserve and enhance public access.
 Phase I shoreline work also implemented living shoreline principles identified in the San Francisco Bay Sub-tidal Habitat Goals Report.
-These features include bird roosting islands, tide pools, a small pebble beach and an oyster shell reef.
+These features include bird roosting islands, tide pools, a small pebble beach, and an oyster shell reef.
 These features have boosted the ecological value of the site for fish and shorebirds and have greatly enhanced shoreline protection and resiliency.

-Phases 2 and 3 of the project are scheduled for construction in 2017/2018: Phase 2 includes beach and dune enhancement, and construction of a non-motorized watercraft launch, restroom, parking and approximately 800 feet of new San Francisco Bay Trail at Albany Beach; Phase 3 will result in construction of 4,200 feet of new San Francisco Bay Trail on the shoreline between Albany Beach and Gilman Street.
+Phases 2 and 3 of the project are scheduled for construction in 2018 and 2019: Phase 2 includes beach and dune enhancement, and construction of a non-motorized watercraft launch, restroom, parking and approximately 800 feet of new San Francisco Bay Trail at Albany Beach; Phase 3 will result in construction of 4,200 feet of new San Francisco Bay Trail on the shoreline between Albany Beach and Gilman Street.
 The project is supported by numerous grants including $1 million from Alameda County Transportation Commission Measure B. See Alameda County Transportation Commission website for more information on Measure B: http://www.alamedactc.org/.

 Bay Point Regional Shoreline is located at the approximate midpoint of the San Francisco Bay and Delta, in Bay Point, unincorporated Contra Costa County.
 The site consists of 150 acres of marsh and upland at the waterfront of the Bay Point community.
 A land use plan and IS/MND was adopted in 2001, with a subsequent addendum to the MND completed in 2017.
 Park land use planning is complete and a small parking lot, restroom and loop trail through the marsh is currently open to the public.
 A preliminary restoration plan and park improvements are included in the land use plan and analyzed under CEQA.
 Public access improvements include trail accessibility enhancements for persons with disabilities, overlook points, shade structures, drinking water, and flush restrooms.
 The project will be designed to provide long term value for key species by taking an adaptive retreat approach to sea level rise.
 Habitat design will ensure a mix of diverse habitat types, including transition zone and high marsh, to help offset sea level rise impacts.
 The restoration area will be self-sustaining with tidal channels and other marsh features maintained passively through tidal exchange and seasonal inundation.
-Construction is scheduled for 2019.

 For more information, please contact Karla Cuero at firstname.lastname@example.org.
 To view additional project information and updates, please refer to the links below.